Tadeusz Morgenstern-Podjazd: World War Two

-When Germany invaded Poland on 1 September 1939, Morgenstern-Podjazd sent the cadets to fight in the defense of Horodyszcze and on 19 September he had the school blown up to prevent it from falling into German hands.
+When Germany invaded Poland on September 1, 1939, Morgenstern-Podjazd sent the cadets to fight in the defense of Horodyszcze and on 19 September he had the school blown up to prevent it from falling into German hands.
 During the course of the campaign, Mrogenstern-Podjazd had his cadets pulled back successively to Pińsk and then to Horodyszcze.
-On 11 September 1939, he was told to send his cadets to join the hasty formed naval battalions to fight the invading German forces.
-The order to retreat to Pińsk turned out to be impractical when the Soviet Union invaded Poland on 17 September 1939.
-On 23 September 1939 he fled into Hungary, where he was interned.
+On September 11, 1939, he was told to send his cadets to join the hasty formed naval battalions to fight the invading German forces.
+The order to retreat to Pińsk turned out to be impractical when the Soviet Union invaded Poland on September 17, 1939.
+On September 23, 1939, he fled into Hungary, where he was interned.
 Through he did not know it at the time, this would be the last time he was to see Poland.
-On 23 October 1939, he was able to escape from Hungary into Romania where in common with many other Polish military personnel, he was not interned by the regime of King Carol II and instead permitted to go on to France.
+On October 23, 1939, he was able to escape from Hungary into Romania where in common with many other Polish military personnel, he was not interned by the regime of King Carol II and instead permitted to go on to France.

 After a short stay in Bucharest, Morgenstern-Podjazd arrived in Paris to report to the government-in-exile.
-In December 1939, he was appointed the first Polish naval attache to Sweden, arriving in Stockholm on 17 December 1939.
+In December 1939, he was appointed the first Polish naval attache to Sweden, arriving in Stockholm on December 17, 1939.
 In Sweden he engaged in intelligence-gathering about German naval activities in the Baltic.
 As the Kriegsmarine normally performed its training in the Baltic while one of its main bases were located in Kiel, much of the information that Morgenstern-Podjazd forwarded to London was listed by the British as either B intelligence ("of value") or A intelligence ("of considerable value").
 As the Kriegsmarine always performed the sea trials for new U-boats in the Baltic, his information about the sea trials was especially useful for the British as it allowed them to estimate the number of new U-boats about to enter the Atlantic Ocean.